SethTisue/Project-Euler/README.md

 ## Scala 3

-On HEAD, the code is Dotty-only.
+On `main`, the code requires Scala 3.

 ## Scala 2